In-depth platform guide

 • Best for: volunteer rotations, low training, universal reach.

-Legend of yes and no icons used in the church security communication capability matrix.
+Legend of yes and no icons used in the church security product comparison table.

 A practical view of how teams commonly coordinate today and where TEXT provides clearer duty routing, authority controls, and accountability.